 Many people will get rid of their constipation once they adopt the previous lifestyle changes but some of them will not, those may try to use some laxatives; which are over the counter medications for constipation treatment.

-Laxatives are those medications which are used to empty the colon via causing diarrhea, especially if the patient is complaining from constipation.
+Laxatives are those medications which are used to empty the colon via causing diarrhea, especially if the patient is complaining of constipation.
 They are available everywhere even in the supermarkets as they are considered as one of the over the counter medications.
 You can also use a colon health supplement such as Arbonne 7 Day Body Cleanse which might flush out all the toxins from the colon.
 Many problems are related to over usage of these medications, try to consult your doctor before using them.

 Preventing Constipation in Adults